catboost/catboost/library/threading/local_executor/README.md

 This library allows easy parallelization of existing code and cycles.
 It provides `NPar::TLocalExecutor` class and `NPar::LocalExecutor()` singleton accessor.
-At start, `TLocalExecutor` has no threads in thread pool and will try to execute all tasks synchronously.
+At start, `TLocalExecutor` has no threads in thread pool and all async tasks will be queued for later execution when extra threads appear.
 All tasks should be `NPar::ILocallyExecutable` child class or function equal to `std::function<void(int)>`

 ## TLocalExecutor methods